- Undergraduate course at the Parsons School of Design, The New School, New York, NY (2018 – current)

 Art, Community and Social Change, is a hands-on exploration of urban art and design and their relationship to local communities.
-Through research and realization of a community-based project in Pratt’s “backyard” — Downtown Brooklyn, Fort Greene, Clinton Hill or Bedford Stuyvesant –students will study and work with local community based organizations.
-Students will explore the following questions as they do their research and work on a community-based project: How do artists, designers, planners, architects and art educators shape and develop a sense of social responsibility at the community level?
+Through research and realization of a community-based project in Pratt’s “backyard”—Downtown Brooklyn, Fort Green, Clinton Hill or Bedford Stuyvesant—students will study and work with local community based organizations.
+Students will explore the following questions as they do their research and work on the community-based project: How do artists, designers, planners, architects and art educators shape and develop a sense of social responsibility at the community level?
 How do they become informed about and learn from the communities in which they work?
 How can art and design contribute to community-based efforts to address urban issues such as gentrification, foreclosure, community health, and access to healthy and affordable food?

 Schooling in a Democratic Society

-- University of North Carolina at Greensboro, School of Education
+- Undergraduate course, University of North Carolina at Greensboro, School of Education (2012 – 2014)